izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/README.md

 ![Horde](Docs/Images/Logo.png#gh-light-mode-only)![Horde](Docs/Images/Logo-DarkMode.png#gh-dark-mode-only)

-**Horde** is a set of services that support workflows that Epic uses to develop Fortnite, Unreal Engine, and other titles.
+**Horde** is a set of services supporting workflows Epic uses to develop Fortnite, Unreal Engine, and other titles.

+> **NOTE:** We intend for licensees to host and configure Horde themselves.

-It is provided with full source code to Unreal Engine licensees, and is meant for licensees to host and configure themselves.
-We provide pre-built Docker images for deployment on Linux, and an MSI installer for Windows.
+We provide Horde with full source code to Unreal Engine licensees, pre-built Docker images for deployment on Linux, and an MSI installer for Windows.

-Horde provides the following functionality, each of which may be enabled or disabled independently:
+Horde offers the following functionality, each of which may be enabled or disabled independently:

 * **[Remote Execution](Docs/Tutorials/RemoteCompilation.md)**: Functionality to offload compute work to other machines, including C++ compilation with **Unreal Build Accelerator**.
 * **[Build Automation (CI/CD)](Docs/Tutorials/BuildAutomation.md)**: A build automation system designed for teams working with large Perforce repositories.
-* **[Studio Analytics](Docs/Config/Analytics.md)**: Receives telemetry from the Unreal Editor, and shows charts for key workflow metrics.
+* **[Studio Analytics](Docs/Config/Analytics.md)**: Receives telemetry from Unreal Editor, and shows charts for key workflow metrics.
 * **[UnrealGameSync Metadata Server](Docs/Config/UgsMetadataServer.md)**: Various features for teams using UnrealGameSync, including build status reporting, comment aggregation, and crowdsourced build health functionality.